 If you want to make money from your blog, you’ll also want to do a bit of research to see if there is a market demand for your niche.
 What this means is: Are people actively searching for what you’re writing about?
 And can you add value and help them in a way that makes you money?

-In order to create a business from your blog, you need to solve a problem for people.
+In order to create a business from your blog, you need to solve a real problem for people.
 To do this, I use a simple spreadsheet I call the Niche Market Demand Checker (you can get a free copy of it in my course right here), which will help make sure you create content that your target audience will find useful.

 Take the blog niche that you’re thinking about and come up with 5–10 keyword phrases or topics within that niche that you would write about.
 So, if we wanted to learn how to start a blog about playing guitar you might choose keywords like “best guitar books”, “how to play guitar”, “beginner guitar chords”, “what guitar should I buy” and so on.

 Now, let’s do a little keyword research.
 Enter one of those keywords from above into your Google search.
 If there are tens of millions (or more) results, that’s a pretty strong indicator that people care about your topic.
 But to be extra sure, I like to use a free tool like Twinword Ideas to check the Monthly Search Volume (how many people are searching for this term each month).